Insurance When You're Pregnant: FAQ

 Ask how much your deductible will be.
 In general, your deductible goes down as your monthly premium payments go up.
 Also, take the time to understand other out-of-pocket costs that come with your plan, such as copays and coinsurance.

 Ask which providers are in your plan’s network.
 You'll want to know which obstetricians, hospitals, and pediatricians participate in the plan.
-Your plan may only cover preventive services received from in-network providers.
+Your plan will likely only cover preventive services in full and at no cost to you if you receive your care from in-network providers.

-Ask to see the full summary of benefits and look it over closely.
+Review the plan’s full summary of benefits and look it over closely.
 Pay close attention to any specific services you want or need to make sure they are covered by your health plan.

-Once your baby is born, you qualify for the special enrollment period through the Marketplace.
-You may be eligible for more coverage for new parents.
+Once your baby is born, you qualify for a special enrollment period through the marketplace during which you can add your baby onto your policy.

 What happens after my baby is born?